timescale/docs.timescale.com-content/getting-started/scaling-out.md

 # Scaling out using Distributed Hypertables

->:WARNING: Running TimescaleDB in a multi-node setup is currently in PRIVATE BETA.
-This method of deployment is not meant for production use.
+>:WARNING: Distributed hypertables are currently in PRIVATE BETA and are not yet meant for production use.
 For more information, please [contact us][contact].

-TimescaleDB supports multi-node clustering by leveraging the hypertable and chunk primitives.
-Hypertables are used to handle large amount of data by breaking it up into smaller pieces (chunks), allowing operations to execute efficiently.
+Hypertables handle large amounts of data by breaking it up into smaller pieces (chunks), allowing operations to execute efficiently.
 When the amount of data is expected to be beyond what a single machine can handle, you can distribute the data chunks over several machines by using *distributed hypertables*.
 Distributed hypertables are similar to normal hypertables, but they add an additional layer of hypertable partitioning by distributing chunks across *data nodes*.

 Data nodes together with an *access node* constitute a distributed database